 Resources for Working Remotely

-Having access to the right technology tools and resources is an important aspect of working from home.
+Having access to the right technology tools and resources is important, whether you are working from campus or remotely.
 Faculty and staff may visit the Resources for Working Remotely page to find general information about things like accessing email, installing software, taking work phone calls at home, video conferencing, antivirus, and more.

 Communicate with Your Students

 Effectively communicating with students is always an important aspect of teaching.
-This becomes even more important when changes to class schedules or modifications to the class format are required.
+This becomes even more important when teaching online.

 All Ball State courses have a Canvas course associated with them.
 Even if you don’t use Canvas to deliver course content, you simply need to publish the Canvas course and then you will be able to use the Canvas Announcements feature to share information with your students.
 This is a great way to let them know about changes to course schedules, the addition of new course content, and other course-related information.
 Review the Canvas Announcement FAQ to learn more.